icosa-foundation/open-brush-docs/differences-between-open-brush-and-tilt-brush.md

 ## Features Added to Open Brush

 This section only lists features currently in the main release.
-There is also a [beta version ](alternate-and-experimental-builds/open-brush-beta-docs.md)with new features.
-There's also plenty more stuff in [experimental and alternate builds](alternate-and-experimental-builds/).
+There is also a [beta version](alternate-and-experimental-builds/open-brush-beta-docs.md) with new features, plus more work being tested in [experimental and alternate builds](alternate-and-experimental-builds/).

 ### Scripting & Extensibility